simonkarman/nextjs-frontend-app-starter/README.md

 }
 ```

 In the starter you can run `yarn contentful-typescript-codegen` to generate these TypeScript interfaces.
-You can find the resulting types in [@types/generated/contentful.d.ts](https://github.com/simonkarman/simonkarman-next/blob/main/%40types/generated/contentful.d.ts).
+You can find the resulting types in [@types/generated/contentful.d.ts](https://github.com/simonkarman/nextjs-frontend-app-starter/blob/main/%40types/generated/contentful.d.ts).
 You can look at the `contentful-typescript-codegen.sh` file to see more details.
 Make sure you create a `.env.local` property specifying the values as explained in the README.md of the project to ensure you app can successfully connect to Contentful.

 ## Next Export
-The [`next export` feature](https://nextjs.org/docs/advanced-features/static-html-export) allows you to export you app to static HTML, which can be run standalone without the need of a Node.js server.
-This is useful when you want to deploy your website to a static cdn.
+The [`next export` feature](https://nextjs.org/docs/advanced-features/static-html-export) allows you to export you app to static files (HTML, CSS, and JavaScript).
+An exported Next.js app run standalone, without the need of a Node.js server.
+This is useful when you want to deploy your website to a static file hosting environment.

-To create a static export Next.js needs to know all the pages that it needs to generate.
-You can imagine that for the home page, about page, and other pages that the website has one of it is fairly easy.
-It simply looks at the pages you defined in the `/pages` directory and generates a html file for them.
-However when some of the pages are using dynamic routes, such as `simonkarman.nl/projects/karmannet`, where `karmannet` is the dynamic part of the route, it needs to know about all the different projects it needs to generate the html for.
-To achieve this you have to export a method called `getStaticPaths` which simply generates an array of all the different dynamic parameters you want to generate that page with.
+To create a static export, Next.js needs to know all the pages that it needs to generate.
+Next.js looks at the pages you defined in the `/pages` directory and generates a HTML file for each of them.

+However when pages use dynamic routes, such as `simonkarman.nl/projects/karmannet`, where `karmannet` is the dynamic part of the route.
+Next.js needs to know about all the different dynamic routes before it can generate the websites.
+To let Next.js know which dynamics routes it should use you can export a method called `getStaticPaths`.
+This method should generate an array of all the different dynamic parameters you want to generate that page with.

-This starter uses this structure in the [`pages/projects/[name].tsx`](https://github.com/simonkarman/simonkarman-next/blob/main/pages/projects/%5Bname%5D.tsx) file to generate a page for each project it can find at contentful.
+This starter uses this structure in the [`pages/projects/[name].tsx`](https://github.com/simonkarman/nextjs-frontend-app-starter/blob/main/pages/projects/%5Bname%5D.tsx) file to generate a page for each project it can find at contentful.

 ```ts
 // part of 'pages/projects/[name].tsx'